dherault/react-apple-emojis/README.md

 The `Emoji` component renders to an `img` tag.
 So pass any prop you would normally pass to an `img`.

-You can use the official names, with or without dashes
+You can use the official names, with or without dashes, as can be found on [Emojipedia](https://emojipedia.org).

 **Relies on [Emojipedia](https://emojipedia.org)'s CDN, usage on heavy traffic pages is disadvised.
 To use your own CDN:**